dotlang/language/README.md

 ## Chain operator

 This operator is used to put arguments before a lambda and simulate a scoped function resolution. `X @ F(_)` will be translated to `F(X)`.
-You can have multiple candidates in place of `F` and the one which can accept type of `X` will be invoked (Example 5).
+You can have multiple candidates (as a sequence literal) in place of `F` and the one which can accept type of `X` will be invoked (Example 5).
 You can also have multiple inputs put inside parenthesis (Example 1).

+Note that even if the function after the chain operator has one input, you must mention them using `_`.
+So instead of `x.f` you must write `x.f(_)` to prevent ambiguity with a reference to struct field.

 **Syntax**: